Kate Upton Rocks A Matching Bra & Leggings While Hugging Her Pooch In The Middle Of A Workout

 "Hello angel I may or may not fall off my bed if my all-time model crush replied to this comment hope you finally see this hope you're having an amazing day I love you so much," a third wrote.

-“Ummm so sexy and beautiful girl!” one more Instagrammer gushed.
+"Ummm so sexy and beautiful girl!" one more Instagram user gushed.